paperless-ngx/paperless-ngx/docs/administration.md

 Be careful when pointing paperless to a directory that already contains other files.

+Paperless will not export archive files if you use `--no-archive`.
+After importing, These files can be generated again by using `document_archiver`.
+It can make sense to omit these files from backup as their content and checksum can change (new archiver algorithm) and may then cause additional used space in a deduplicated backup.

-Paperless will not export archive files if you use `--no-archive`, or will not export thumbnails if you use `--no-thumbnail`.
-After importing, These files can be generated again by using `document_archiver` or `document_thumbnails`.
-It can make sense to omit these files from backup as their content and checksum can change (new archiver or thumbnail generator algorithm) and may then cause additional used space in a deduplicated backup.
+Paperless will not export thumbnails if you use `--no-thumbnail`.
+After importing, These files can be generated again by using `document_thumbnails`.
+It can make sense to omit these files from backup as their content and checksum can change (new thumbnail generation algorithm) and may then cause additional used space in a deduplicated backup.

 If `-z` or `--zip` is provided, the export will be a zipfile in the target directory, named according to the current date.